jannfis/ansible-kubernetes-centos7/README.md

 It started out from the tutorial at https://www.digitalocean.com/community/tutorials/how-to-create-a-kubernetes-1-10-cluster-using-kubeadm-on-centos-7

+## Features:

+All features are optional and can be toggled on/off depending on your requirements.

+- A Flannel overlay network (using default network 10.244.0.0/16 for pods)
+- A Metal-LB load balancer using L2 provisioning (configurable provisioning network)
+- GlusterFS setup with heketi for automatic provisioning of volumes (requires dedicated storage)

 ## How to use it

 1. Clone the repository to your Ansible master node